Estimating customer impatience in a service system with unobserved balking

-\item[$\circ$] In the case that the patience level $Y$ is constant (say $\theta_0$), more refined results can be obtained, most notably a distributional characterization of the difference between the estimator and $\theta_0$.
-A number of other special cases are dealt with, covering exponentially and (generalized) hyperexponentially distributed $Y$; we present closed-form expressions for the asymptotic variance of the estimation error.
+\begin{itemize} \item[$\circ$] Framing the system described above as a queueing model with impatient customers, we can evaluate the corresponding likelihood function (in terms of the observed quantities).
+This means that, in a parametric context, we can estimate the unknown parameters --- i.e., $\lambda$ and the parameter(s) $\theta$ corresponding to the patience level $Y$ --- relying on a maximum likelihood procedure.
+The estimation method has several attractive features, the most prominent one being that it does not require simultaneous estimation of the service requirement distribution or even making any distributional assumption about it.
+In addition, our methodology uses the fundamental queueing dynamics and does not, as is common in the literature, rely on any fluid and/or diffusion approximations. \item[$\circ$] In the case of a continuous patience-level distribution we prove, under appropriate regularity conditions, strong consistency and asymptotic normality of the resulting estimation errors (scaled by $\sqrt{n}$).
+The proof of the asymptotic normality relies on an application of a suitable version of the martingale central limit theorem. \item[$\circ$] In the case that the patience level $Y$ is constant (i.e., $Y=\theta$ for some $\theta$), more refined results can be obtained.
+Most notably, we show that the estimation error (scaled by $n$) converges to an exponential distribution with a parameter that depends on the stationary workload density at $\theta$ and the loss probability of customers. \item[$\circ$] A number of other special cases are dealt with, covering exponentially and (generalized) hyperexponentially distributed patience levels; we present closed-form expressions for the asymptotic variance of the estimation error.